 The Innovation Economy report provides an overview of global trends in the innovation economy and the international experience of states and regions that support a strong innovation economy.
 It was commissioned from UK cities expert Professor Greg Clark to inform the IPC’s research program.

-The NSW innovation and productivity scorecard provides a snapshot of NSW’s innovation and productivity performance in comparison to other states and selected international economies.
+The 2018 and 2019 NSW Innovation and Productivity Scorecards provide two consecutive year snapshots of NSW’s innovation and productivity performance in comparison to other states and selected international economies.

 NSW Innovation Precincts: Lessons from International Experience

 This report explores the factors that contribute to successful, globally-significant innovation precincts as well as common risks and failures, with the objective of supporting successful precinct development in NSW.

 Innovation in the NSW Environmental Goods and Services Sector

 This report provides an economic profile of the NSW EGS sector and its strong potential for innovation-led growth.
 It examines international best practice approaches for insights on how to best support the sector in NSW.